liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/02-writing-web-application-liferay/02-developing-your-first-portlet.markdown

 enter their names and brief messages, and then post them.
 Users can read the entries that others posted, and they can post entries themselves.

-The first thing, therefore, that we need is a landing page that displays entries and that has a button on it that allows users to add an entry.
+The first thing that we need is a landing page that displays entries and that has a button on it that allows users to add an entry.
 This page was created when you created your project: you'll find it in your project's `src/main/resources/META-INF/resources` folder.
 It's called